Does your company ship with FedEx? You know FedEx fuel surcharges and understand that these additional costs of transportation impact profitability.

 Subsequently, the FedEx fuel surcharge is the most common additional fee for all Refund Retriever clients.
 In conclusion, here are a few tips to lower your fuel surcharges:

-- Negotiate more favorable service agreement terms, including discounts and surcharges.
+- Negotiate more favorable terms in the service agreement, including discounts and surcharges.

 - Negotiate FedEx fuel surcharge incentives on the agreement (10 – 50% discount)·